 Stormwater Management Manual for Western Washington

-The City of Bremerton adopted, effective 2013, the 2012 edition of the Stormwater Management Manual for Western Washington (SWMMWW) as the guiding criteria for the planning, design, and construction of stormwater facilities in Bremerton.
-The SWMMWW governs both public and private development projects within the city as required by the National Pollutant Discharge Elimination System Phase II Storm Water Permit.
+The City of Bremerton adopted, effective January 1, 2017, the 2012 (as Amended in December 2014) edition of the Stormwater Management Manual for Western Washington (SWMMWW) as the guiding criteria for the planning, design, and construction of stormwater facilities in Bremerton.
+The SWMMWW governs both public and private development projects, within the city, as required by the National Pollutant Discharge Elimination System (NPDES) Phase II Municipal Storm Water Permit.

 The National Pollutant Discharge Elimination System (NPDES) is a federal permit that regulates stormwater and wastewater discharges to waters of the State.